 If you’d like to grab the PDF of these recipes, including crystal clear water bath canning directions, it is just $3 and you can download it here!Yes!
 I Want Instant Access!

-Carrots are delicious pickled in vinegar; they are salty and crisp and they plate beautifully.
+Carrots are deliciously pickled in vinegar; they are salty and crisp and they plate beautifully.
 They are easy to spice up or keep simple for those pickier eaters in your charge!

 These are easy to keep crisp, & are a healthy, savory snack!